Elgoibar

 Elgoibar (Elgóibar) is an industrial town located in the province of Gipuzkoa, in the Autonomous Community of the Basque Country, northern Spain.

 Located in a valley, it is traversed by the Deba river.

 Elgoibar is nicknamed the "capital city of the Machine tool".

 Originally the town was called Villamayor de Marquina, but it had been founded in a place called before Elgoibar field.
 The town came to be known by this name a few centuries of its foundation.
 Until the mid-15th century it appears in the documentation as Villamayor de Marquina, but in the statutes of the Brotherhood of Gipuzkoa of 1457 and 1463 years appears with the Elgoibar name and it has prevailed until today.

 Elgoibar name has been used in Spanish and in Basque in order to refer to the small town.
 The only difference is that in Spanish the name Elgoibar has an accent mark above its "o".

 Elgoibar etymologically comes from the Basque language and is possibly composed of the word elge (meaning "field", usually cultivated), and iba - a word which means "valley" or "plain".
 Therefore, "elge ibar" would be a similar term to "vega" or "a cultivated field".
 This etymology would fit quite well with the mention of Elgoibar field that appears in the settlement charter of the town.

 Economy

 Since the very beginning of the establishment of the town, its industrial nature was very relevant.
 The king kept for himself the strip mining of the minerals such as gold or silver, and the ironworks production.
-As Tómas López described in 1800 "The industrialization transformed that protoindustry, on a machinery tools factories network; like this is how this village turned into being the "capital city of the Machine Tool".
+As Tomás López described in 1800 "The industrialization transformed that protoindustry, on a machinery tools factories network; like this is how this village turned into being the "capital city of the Machine Tool".